Hasselblad Tessar CB 4.8/160 lens review

 Introduction

 Before we turn to particularities of the lens' performance let us have a look at how it differs from the current CFE/CFi lenses.
-Carl Zeiss explain here what corners had to be cut to produce lenses of lower cost (as compared with the older CF - not CFE/CFi - lenses).
-Note that they emphasize that the cost-cut measures did not undermine the lens' optical performance in any way.
-The following is entirely identical to the CFE/CFi lenses:
+Carl Zeiss explain here what corners had to be cut to produce lenses of lower cost (as compared with the older CF—not CFE/CFi—lenses).
+Note that they emphasise that the cost cutting measures did not undermine the lens' optical performance in any way.
+The following aspects of the CB 4.8/160 are entirely identical to the CFE/CFi lenses:

 The following is what differentiates the lens from its expensive neighboring counterparts (in other words, this is what the "basic" designation boils down to):

-The lens utilizes the classic Tessar design, which, as suggested by its name, uses only four glass elements.
+• The lens utilises the classic Tessar design that, as suggested by its name, uses only four glass elements.
 Whereas this design has its shortcomings (for instance, it is prone to aberrations at relatively large apertures and, therefore, is not suitable for fast lenses), it is intrinsically very sharp.
-For one thing, it has the reputation of being "the eagle eye of your camera" and even Ansel Adams agreed with this.
-Tessar approach also allows designing light-weight telephoto lenses.
+For one thing, it has the reputation of being "the eagle eye of your camera", and even Ansel Adams agreed with this assertion.
+Tessar approach also allows designing light–weight telephoto lenses.

-Main spring used in CB lenses is the same as in the older CF lenses, whereas CFE/CFi lenses boast the new Nivarox main spring.
+• Main spring used in the CB lenses is the same as in the older CF lenses, whereas CFE/CFi lenses boast the new Nivarox main spring.

 Technical specifications